tiny-smart/TasselNetV4/README.md

 # TasselNetv4

-Official implementation of [TasselNetV4: Towards plant-agnostic counting with a plain vision transformer and box-aware local counters]
+Official implementation of [TasselNetV4: A vision foundation model for cross-scene, cross-scale, and cross-species plant counting]

 ## Highlights
 - **Plant agnostic counting:** a new plant-orientated task customizing Class-agnostic counting into the plant domain and highlighting zero-shot generalization across taxomomic plant species;